-In September 2024, the Corporation announced the completion of the MAvERIC-Pilot with results to be presented in an oral presentation as part of the Laennec Clinician-Educator Award & Lecture that runs from 9:45 a.m. to 11:00 a.m.
-Central Time, on Monday, November 18th, 2024, at the American Heart Association Scientific Sessions 2024.
-Dr. S. Allen Luis, Co-Director, Pericardial Diseases Clinic and Associate Professor of Medicine, Department of Cardiovascular Medicine at the Mayo Clinic, will present on behalf of the MAvERIC-Pilot investigators.
+In June 2024, the Corporation reported positive topline 8-week clinical data from its MAvERIC-Pilot study and in November 2024, the Corporation reported comprehensive MAVERIC-Pilot study results concurrent with the American Heart Association Scientific Sessions 2024.
+The data were included in an oral presentation as part of the Laennec Clinician-Educator Award & Lecture at the American Heart Association Scientific Sessions 2024.
+Dr. S. Allen Luis, Co-Director of the Pericardial Diseases Clinic and Associate Professor of Medicine in the Department of Cardiovascular Medicine at the Mayo Clinic, presented on behalf of the MAvERIC-Pilot investigators.